15 Important eCommerce Metrics Every Business Owner Should Track in 2024

 7. Customer acquisition costs

-CAC is an eCommerce metric that shows you the total amount you spent to get a first-time customer, through a paid marketing campaign.
+CAC is part of the top eCommerce metrics that shows you the total amount you spent to get a first-time customer, through a paid marketing campaign.

 This CAC is a valuable metric to track as it can help you optimize campaigns for attracting new customers and identify your most and least effective marketing efforts